tmbrody/artist-lyrics-search/README.md

 ### Lyrics API has several limitations and issues, so it's unable to find lyrics for many different songs.

 That's why I decided to treat this as a test app to show basic functionality, and at some point in the future, I'll make a second version of this app that will use a different API to allow for full, extensive searches that will actually find all of the song titles and lyrics for any given artist.

-### Make sure to add your Spotify and Lyrics API credentials to the spotify.js and .env files before running the program.